 Several years ago a trend developed among landscape buyers to move indoor living to the outdoors.
 The recession was like a shot of steroids to this movement as people decided they will be living in their home a long time and the cost of travel meant enjoying their home instead of taking vacations.
 The general acceptance of “sustainability” has added more fuel.

-The outdoor living trend is settled in and here to stay, likely for another decade at least.
+The outdoor living trend is settled in and here to stay, likely for a while at least.
 All the features people want in their outdoor space can be classified as enjoyment or sustainability.

 Enjoyment features are those people have always wanted.
 They want a place to escape the rat race.
 A place fostering joy with family and friends.
 And, a place to enjoy the things they are interested in.